 To note, Blair Atholl Conservation Area is located within the Cairngorms National Park Authority boundary however, for planning matters, we consult with this National Park Authority when necessary to do so.
 Also, St. Fillans Conservation Area is located within the Perth & Kinross Council boundary however all matters relating to conservation are managed by Loch Lomond and the Trossachs National Park, who designated the conservation area.

-You can check whether a property is located within a conservation area and its associated information via our interactive map.
+You can check whether a property is located within a conservation area via our interactive map.

 Are there any restrictions on development?